bids-standard/bids-specification/src/schema/README.md

 The files in this directory are currently the least standardized of any part of the schema.

 Each file corresponds to a single `datatype`.
-Within the file is a list of dictionaries.
+Within the file is a dictionary.
-Each dictionary corresponds to a group of suffixes that have the same rules regarding filenames.
+Each dictionary entry corresponds to a group of suffixes that have the same rules regarding filenames.
+Key of the entry corresponds to ???.

-The dictionaries have three keys: `suffixes`, `extensions`, and `entities`.
+Value of the entry is a dictionary with four keys: `suffixes`, `extensions`, `datatypes`, and `entities`.

 The `suffixes` entry is a list of file suffixes for which all of the extensions in the `extensions` entry and all of the entity rules in the `entities` entry apply.

 The `extensions` entry is a list of valid file extensions.

+The `datatypes` entry is a list of the datatypes (ATM has a single entry and 1-to-1 correspondence to the filename).

 The `entities` entry is a dictionary in which the keys are entity names and the values are whether the entity is required or optional for that suffix.